 - Apply sunscreen generously before heading to the beaches and carry an umbrella with you.

-- You can find a few shacks and kiosks selling knick-knacks at almost all the beaches so don’t worry about the food.
+- You can find a few shacks and kiosks selling knick-knacks at almost all the beaches.
+So you really don’t have to worry about food.

 - Neil Island is not for the people who wish to party late into the night, it’s perfect for people who enjoy slow travel.